Freek Jansen

-Frederik Jan Harm "Freek" Jansen (born 6 December 1992) is a Dutch politician of the right-wing populist party Forum for Democracy (FvD).
-He serves as a member of the House of Representatives and was the chair of the FvD's youth wing.
+Frederik Jan Harm "Freek" Jansen (born 6 December 1992) is a Dutch politician who served as a member of the House of Representatives (2021–2024) for the far-right Forum for Democracy (FvD) party.
+He previously chaired the FvD youth wing, the Jongerenorganisatie Forum voor Democratie (2017–2021).

-Jansen studied political science and joined Forum for Democracy in 2016, when it became a political party.
-He established its youth wing the following year and became its chair.
+Jansen studied political science and joined Forum for Democracy in 2016, when it became a political party from a think tank.
+He established its youth wing the following year and became its chair on 1 April 2017.
 Jansen also assisted the party's House caucus.
 Reports about extremist messages by members of the youth wing in 2020 led to criticism of Jansen and caused a split within FvD.
-Jansen became an MP after he was elected in the 2021 general election.
+Jansen became a member of the House of Representatives after he was elected in the 2021 general election.
+He was reelected in 2023, before he stepped down in January 2024, ceding his seat to Pepijn van Houwelingen.

 Early life and non-political career

 Jansen was born in 1992 in the Gelderland town of Oldebroek and grew up there.
 He studied political science at the University of Amsterdam starting in 2011.
-Jansen is an IT professional, and his first job was as an assistant to the clerk of the Westland local council.
+Jansen is an IT professional, and his first job was as an assistant to the clerk of the municipality of Westland.